dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 ending with: ... ?

+Two new friends
+- complete strangers

+it was the way she tapped my genius

+the net result is that no, they didn't end up together
+- but after that weekend, he discovered the capacity for love to dissolve that separation, finally feeling like part of the world, instead of peering in as an outsider.
+  - brief thoughts on the difference b/w being an insider/outsider
+- and his character hopes that he can help dissolve that separation in others as well.

-Two new friends dared dream that illusion of separation the world over could be ended.
+but dared dream that, through love, illusion of separation the world over could be ended.

 ###